J-Ramalho/industRial/docs/10_spc.md

 ## Cpk charts

-In order to optimize the manufacturing process, the manufacturing engeering expert is going to assess the capability of the syringe injection diameter.
+In order to optimize the manufacturing process, the manufacturing engineering expert is going to assess the capability of the syringe injection diameter.
 Such details are not straight forward to modify.
 Should he request a change of some injection mold parts?
 Or play with process temperatures?
 Before moving to a process DOE he needs first to understand where he stands.
 We're going to go more in depth in the study of the manufacturing process and make a comparison between the product specifications and the process variability.
 We're looking for opportunities to tighten the product specifications.
 Tightening a product specification without increasing the cost of a manufacturing cost can be a very good source of competitive advantage.
 The way we are going to do this is by constructing an histogram and a density distribution of this process.

 ### Off spec {#off_spec}